In a Nutshell:

 Are you surrounded by family and friends who can help you get where you want to go?
 Do you love the great outdoors?

-If you answered yes to any of those questions, then you’re going to be intrigued by, and probably fall in love with the Black Diamond TrailRider, which placed fourth in our recent roundup review of the best manual, all-terrain wheelchairs on the market today.
+If you answered yes to any of those questions, you’ll be intrigued and probably fall in love with the Black Diamond TrailRider, which placed fourth in our recent roundup review of the best manual, all-terrain wheelchairs on the market today.

 This chair has a lot in common with the Joelette.
-Both are “rickshaw-style” designed that aren’t commonly seen in the US, and as such, are guaranteed to get the attention of anyone who happens to see you in it.
+Both are “rickshaw-style” designs that aren’t commonly seen in the US and as such, they are guaranteed to get the attention of anyone who happens to see you in them.

-As cool as these types of chairs are, we’ll be quick to point out that they’re not for everyone.
+As cool as these chairs are, we’ll quickly note that they’re not for everyone.
 As you get deeper into this review, you may decide this isn’t what you’re looking for, and you’ll have to continue your search for the perfect chair.
-Even if that happens though, we think you’ll agree; the TrailRider is an impressive piece of engineering!
+Even if that happens, though, we think you’ll agree; the TrailRider is an impressive piece of engineering!

 Let’s jump right in and see what it can (and can’t) do!

 Distinctive.
 That’s the first word that springs to mind when most people see the TrailRider for the first time (in the US, at least).
-It’s an innovative, great-looking design that’s an interesting mix of Old-World charm, updated with Canadian manufacturing excellence, guaranteed to be a conversation starter, any and everywhere you go.
+It’s an innovative, great-looking design with an interesting mix of Old-World charm, updated with Canadian manufacturing excellence, guaranteed to be a conversation starter anywhere you go.

-Given those two things, and the unusual method of conveyance, which we’ll talk more about in a later section in this Black Diamond TrailRider review, this wheelchair isn’t going to be a good fit for everyone.
-We regard it as a niche product for that reason.
+Given those two things and the unusual method of conveyance, which we’ll discuss more in a later section of this Black Diamond TrailRider review, this wheelchair isn’t a good fit for everyone.
+For that reason, we regard it as a niche product.

-Niche product or not though, it’s a good-looking machine you’ll be proud to own.
-Even better, it’s manufactured in Vancouver, Canada, offering rugged, durable construction that will last you a lifetime.
-And although it only sports a single wheel, it’s an all-terrain tire that can carry you over just about any type of terrain.
+Niche product or not, though, it’s a good-looking machine you’ll be proud to own.
+Even better, Black Diamond wheelchairs are manufactured in Vancouver, Canada, offering rugged, durable construction that will last you a lifetime.
+And although it only sports a single wheel, it’s an all-terrain tire that can carry you over just about any terrain.

 Adjustability & Comfort

-While the hand grips are comfortable, if you’re planning on taking anything but a short trip using the TrailRider, your Sherpas are going to need padded harnesses to help evenly distribute the weight of the chair and the person in it.
+While the hand grips are comfortable, if you plan on using the TrailRider for more than a short trip, your Sherpas will need padded harnesses to help evenly distribute the weight of the chair and the person in it.

-We’ll have more to say about the team-oriented nature of using the chair in a later section, but for the moment, it’s enough to say that in the ideal situation, you’ll want to have at least two, and possibly three Sherpas to help you move around using the chair.
-And at the very least, the person in the front position should have a padded harness to make doing the heavy lifting more comfortable.
+We’ll have more to say about the team-oriented nature of using the chair in a later section, but for the moment, it’s enough to say that in the ideal situation, you’ll want to have at least two and possibly three Sherpas to help you move around using the chair.
+At the very least, the person in the front should have a padded harness to make heavy lifting more comfortable.

 Only One Extra Offered

-There’s only one extra bit of equipment offered for the TrailRider, but it’s situationally useful.
-You can get an optional seat insert, designed to make the chair a comfortable ride for children or anyone under five feet tall.
+Only one extra bit of equipment is offered for the TrailRider, but it’s situationally useful.
+You can get an optional seat insert designed to make the chair comfortable for children or anyone under five feet tall.
 Other than that, what you see is what you get.

-The chair does have a decently-sized cargo compartment, so you’ll be able to store water, sundries and a bit of gear for whatever adventure you’re planning to undertake.
+The chair has a decently sized cargo compartment, so you can store water, sundries, and gear for whatever adventure you plan.

 Highly Portable

 The Black Diamond Trail Rider is delightfully portable, folding down to a footprint of 67.7” x 32.2” x 24”.
-That, combined with its 50-pound weight, the handy storage bag that comes with the chair means you shouldn’t have any difficulty storing it in the trunk space of any full-sized SUV or hatchback.
-Storage is even easier if you have an SUV, truck or van.
+Combined with its 50-pound weight, the handy storage bag with the chair means you shouldn’t have any difficulty storing it in the trunk space of any full-sized SUV or hatchback.
+Storage is even easier if you have an SUV, truck, or van.

 Breaking it down for transport and getting it ready to ride when you get where you’re going is similarly hassle-free.
 Thanks to the excellent design of the machine and the use of quick-release pins.